← All case studies

 How I think about it

-Neighborhood Crawler explores nostalgia and place.
-The experience of being a kid in a neighborhood, where every yard and alley and shortcut felt like a world.
-The design challenge is capturing exploration and discovery in a tabletop format without the randomness feeling arbitrary.
+Neighborhood Crawler captures the feeling of being a kid in a 1990s cul-de-sac, where every yard and alley felt like a world.
+It applies dungeon crawler sensibilities to childhood exploration.
+The monsters are neighborhood situations, the loot is stuff you find, and running out of daylight is the thing you’re fighting against.
+The design draws directly from growing up in Wilmington, and the hard part is making exploration and discovery feel meaningful in a tabletop format without the randomness feeling arbitrary.

 Why this matters outside of games